 *** Top of Page 191 ***

-[9] Among non-legal scholars in philosophy and religion there is a very lively debate as to whether the word “religion” can or should be defined.[10]
+important works.[9]
+Among non-legal scholars in philosophy and religion there is a very lively debate as to whether the word “religion” can or should be defined.[10]
 It has been observed that the “effort to define religion is as old as the academic study of religion itself.”[11]
 In fact, “dozens, if not hundreds of proposals have been made, each claiming to solve the definitional problem in a new and unique way.
 Needless to say, no one definition of religion has garnered a consensus, and the definitional enterprise, as well as the debate over the very need for definitions, continues in full vigor.”[12]

 While academics have the luxury of debating whether the term “religion” is hopelessly ambiguous, judges and lawyers often do not.
 Asylum-case adjudicators, for example, may be called upon to decide whether there is a “well-founded fear of being persecuted for reasons of . . . religion” regardless of whether the 1951 Refugee Convention offers a definition.[13]
 Similarly, judges on the European Court of Human Rights may be required to give meaning to the term “religion” for purposes of interpreting Article 9 of the European Convention.
 Judicial decisions about what constitutes religion make a very real difference in the lives of persons who may or may not obtain refugee status, or in the economic viability of a group that may or may not be recognized as a tax-exempt religious association.[14]